BDI-pathogens/phyloscanner/README.md

 (Note that some of the other options can affect how many reads you get in a window and so can affect what `--explore-window-widths` will tell you, namely the `--excision-coords`, `--merging-threshold`, `--min-read-count`, `--quality-trim-ends`, `--min-internal-quality`, and `--discard-improper-pairs` options.
 The first two can result in two or more unique reads being merged into one; the rest can simply discard some reads.
 You could choose values for the associated parameters immediately and then use `--explore-window-widths`, or else come back to `--explore-window-widths` later on once you've got the hang of phyloscanner and investigated the effect of those other options in your data.)
 NB power users might want to optimise their own measure of phylogenetic information as a function of window width; one of the first metrics to pop into your head might be the mean bootstrap of all nodes in the tree.
 That's not advised because within a sample there may be many very similar sequences, and the set of nodes connecting these may have poor boostrap support, but this is not something that ought to be penalised.
 Also in theory you might be able to increase the window width until only a single read is found spanning the window in each patient; your bootstraps might then be great - between-host diversity is greater than that within-host - but you've thrown out all the within-host information.

 Now overlap.
-It's probably a good idea to choose the overlap such that each window is independent of its neighbours, because if you have sliding windows that only shift by one position each time you're looking at virtually the same data again and again.
-Independent windows can be achieved by choosing the overlap such that the distance from the start of one window to the end of the next exceeds the read length: that way no read can span two windows and get counted twice.
+It's probably a good idea to choose the overlap such that each window is independent of its neighbours, because if you have sliding windows that only shift by one base each time, you're redoing calculations and analysis for virtually the same data again and again.
+Independent windows can be achieved trivially by having zero overlap or negative overlap (i.e. space) between neighbouring windows.
+But you might want windows to overlap so that you can fit more windows into the same space.
+In that case, independency of windows can be achieved non-trivially by choosing the overlap such that the distance from the start of one window to the end of the next exceeds the read length: that way no read can span two windows and get counted twice.
 This would be unambiguous if you only had one bam file, or if every bam file used exactly the same reference for mapping.
 With multiple references however, window coordinates need to be interpreted with respect to different references.
 If one reference has a deletion inside a particular window, then the window width is smaller for that reference for that window.
 So, if your window width & overlap is such that reads are *only just unable* to fully span two neighbouring windows, a small deletion could make some reads *only just able* to fully span two neighbouring windows.
 (The fraction of such reads will be small if coverage is uniform around the two windows.)
 If you decrease the overlap so that the distance from the start of one window to the end of the next window is somewhat larger than read length, a correspondingly larger deletion would be required inside those two windows to allow any reads to fully span them.
 However decreasing the overlap also decreases the total number of windows you can fit in.
 To balance this you have to decide how much you care if, for one of many bam files and for one of many positions along the genome, one of many reads overlaps two neighbouring windows and so provides sequence data to both.

 NB wherever *read* and *read length* appeared in the discussion above, they should be substituted for *insert* and *insert size* if you have paired-read data AND the reads in a pair sometimes overlap AND you run phyloscanner with `--merge-paired-reads` to merge overlapping paired reads into a single longer read (see the cartoon below).
 A complication with this is that whereas read length is typically fixed within a sample, insert size has a distribution of different values.
 A window which is wider than twice the read length can never get any reads, because the reads in a pair need to overlap in order to be merged.
 So you have two choices.
 1. Choose